EmirDelicR/starter-pack-react/application/backend/README.md

 **Dump data**

-Navigate in terminal to backend/scripts folder and execute.
+Navigate in the terminal to the backend/scripts folder and execute:

 ```console
 ./dump_data.sh